AayeshaShrestha/AayeshaShrestha/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning about microservices.
+- 🌱 I’m currently learning Python for Data Science.
-- 👯 I’m looking to collaborate on something that focuses on digital literacy to underpreviliged people
+- 👯 I’m on the lookout for exciting data science projects to collaborate on—whether it’s uncovering hidden patterns, building cool visualizations, or solving real-world problems with data!
-- 💬 Ask me about NodeJS, MongoDB, MeteorJS, VueJS, Web Development
+- 💬 Ask me about NodeJS, MongoDB, MeteorJS, VueJS, Web Development.
 - 📫 How to reach me: LinkedIn! [@aayesha-shrestha](https://www.linkedin.com/in/aayesha-shrestha/)
 - 😄 Pronouns: She/Her